Create QR-Code!

 LPK

 An alternative (and recommended) way for web applications would be LPK licensing.
 On request you get an LPK file, which you have to store on the server.
-Then you add the following html object tag in your html code (on the page, where TConnector is used).
+Then you add the following HTML object tag in your HTML code (on the page, where TConnector is used).

 <OBJECT CLASSID="clsid:5220CB21-C88D-11cf-B347-00AA00A28331">